miku/localmodels/README.md

 ![](static/default.jpg)

-> What I cannot build, I do not understand.
+> What I cannot create, I do not understand.

 Open models not binary: